-Copyright and Intellectual Property.
-Course materials are the property of the instructor who developed them.
+Copyright and Intellectual Propert: Course materials are the property of the instructor who developed them.
 Examples of such materials are course outlines, assignment descriptions, lecture notes, test questions, and presentation slides-irrespective of format.
 Students who upload these materials to filesharing sites, or in any other way share these materials with others outside the class without prior permission of the instructor/presenter, are in violation of copyright law and University policy.
 Students must also seek prior permission of the instructor/presenter before, for example, photographing, recording, or taking screenshots of slides, presentations, lectures, and notes on the board.
-Students found to be in violation of an instructor's intellectual property rights could face serious consequences pursuant to the Academic Misconduct or Non-Academic https://copyright.uwinnipeg.ca/docs/copyright_policy_2017.pdf
+Students found to be in violation of an instructor's intellectual property rights could face serious consequences pursuant to the Academic Misconduct or Non-Academic Misconduct Policy; such consequences could possibly involve legal sanction under the Copyright Policy https://copyright.uwinnipeg.ca/basics/copyright-policy.html